 Having hiked in Sierra de Mijas for so many years it was really refreshing with a new hike and attraction in the mountains.
 Meeting other seasoned local hikers curiously looking for the gnomes too just adds to the adventure.

 The trail is easy, though there are a few turns not to miss and the top of the quarry is steep if you go near the edge.
 If you suffer from vertigo you can most likely do the hike without issues, just stay clear of the quarry edge.

 All in all, this is a fun hike to do for the whole family, big and small.
 Looking for the gnomes and especially with the rumors that there might come more, it means you might discover a new one on your walk!

 I’m sure you’ll have a fun adventure.
-Happy hiking!
+Look after the Sierra and Happy hiking!